 BRIL and broker-dealers, pursuant to sub-agreements with BRIL, provide shareholder distribution services to the Fund.
 The ongoing distribution fee compensates BRIL and each broker-dealer for providing shareholder distribution related services to shareholders.

-For the six months ended June 30, 2022, the class specific distribution fees borne directly by Class III were \$396,574.
+For the six months ended June 30, 2022, the following table shows the class specific distribution fees borne directly by each share class of the Fund: